ibm-cloud-docs/vmwaresolutions/sddc/sd_applyingupdates.md

 ## Before you begin

 Before you attempt to apply an update, expand the update entry by clicking the down arrow and verify the following information:
 * The version of the update.
 You must apply the updates in chronological sequence that is from the earliest one to the most recent one.
 Ensure that you applied all the previous updates before you apply the most recent one.
-For example, you must apply the V2.3 update before attempting to apply the V2.4 update.
+For example, you must apply the V2.4 update before you attempt to apply the V2.5 update.
 * Whether downtime is required.
 * The total estimated time to complete the update.
 * The impact of the update on the VMware virtual environment.
 Table 1 shows how different levels of impact affect the system.